Catherine Deneuve

 Catherine Deneuve in her youth

-Deneuve was incomparable in the psychological thriller "Repulsion" by Roman Polanski, where she portrayed the mentally ill and dangerous Carol Ledoux.
+Deneuve delivered an unforgettable performance in Roman Polanski's psychological thriller "Repulsion," playing the mentally unstable and dangerous Carol Ledoux.

 Catherine Deneuve and Roman Polanski